jooseppi-luna/redfish-interface/README.md

 # Redfisher
 ## Intro
 The Redfisher is a tool that can interface with one or more devices via the RedFish API and provides very basic observability + management tooling.
 It has an API service that can receive calls making queries about the status of either a specific piece of hardware, or all the pieces of hardware.
-It can also receive calls requesting that basic tasks be performed on the boards under management, such as power on/power off/reboot.
+It can also receive calls requesting that basic tasks be performed on the boards under management, such as add/remove boards, power on/off, or reboot.

 ## Design
 Redfisher has a basic API server that receives all calls made to it, and can either make calls directly to the boards (for management tasks) or can query the DB for status items.